pitt-miskov-zivanov-lab/VIOLIN/violin_docs/tutorials.rst

 as well as the same filtering options from :doc:`visualization`

-.. currentmodule:: use_violin
+.. currentmodule:: violin_tutorial.use_violin
-.. autofunction:: use_violin
+.. autofunction:: violin_tutorial.use_violin

 To run `use_violin.py` at the command line: ::